-- Boost immunity
+- Support immunity

-- Help regulate blood sugar
+- Support healthy blood sugar levels

-- Protect your brain
+- Support brain health

-Do you remember getting ginger ale as a kid whenever you had an upset tummy?
-Or maybe someone even gave you ginger tea to soothe your nausea or motion sickness?
+Were you ever given ginger ale when you had an upset tummy as a kid?
+Or maybe someone gave you ginger tea to soothe your nausea or motion sickness?

-Ginger is often included in lists of the top anti-inflammatory foods, and for good reason.
-It contains the compound “gingerol” which is very effective at blocking inflammation in your body.
+Ginger is well-loved by dietitians and often included in their lists of “anti-inflammatory foods,” and for good reason.
+It contains the compound “gingerol” which is very effective at supporting your body’s natural anti-inflammation response.
 (4)

 Ginger actually stimulates the muscles of your intestines.
 This is also known as digestive motility, and it helps your body break down food particles and move food and other substances out of your digestive tract.
 The result?
 Quicker, more comfortable digestion and less bloating and gas.